The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Abstract

 \section{Abstract}

-We formalize and extend existing definitions of backdoor-based watermarks and adversarial defenses as \textit{interactive protocols} between two players.
-The existence of these schemes is inherently tied to the learning tasks for which they are designed.
-Our main result shows that for \textit{almost every} learning task, at least one of the two -- a watermark or an adversarial defense -- exists.
-The term ``almost every'' indicates that we also identify a third, counterintuitive but necessary option, i.e., a scheme we call a \emph{transferable attack}.
-By transferable attack, we refer to an efficient algorithm computing queries that look indistinguishable from the data distribution and fool \textit{all} efficient defenders.
-To this end, we prove the necessity of a transferable attack via a construction that uses a cryptographic tool called homomorphic encryption.
-Furthermore, we show that any task that satisfies our notion of a transferable attack implies a \textit{cryptographic primitive}, thus requiring the underlying task to be computationally complex.
-These two facts imply an ``equivalence'' between the existence of transferable attacks and cryptography.
-Finally, we show that the class of tasks of bounded VC-dimension has an adversarial defense, and a subclass of them has a watermark.
+We formalize and analyze the trade-off between backdoor-based watermarks and adversarial defenses, framing it as an interactive protocol between a verifier and a prover.
+While previous works have primarily focused on this trade-off, our analysis extends it by identifying transferable attacks as a third, counterintuitive, but necessary option.
+Our main result shows that for all learning tasks, at least one of the three exists: a \textit{watermark}, an \textit{adversarial defense}, or a \textit{transferable attack}.
+By transferable attack, we refer to an efficient algorithm that generates queries indistinguishable from the data distribution and capable of fooling \textit{all} efficient defenders.
+Using cryptographic techniques, specifically fully homomorphic encryption, we construct a transferable attack and prove its necessity in this trade-off.
+Finally, we show that tasks of bounded VC-dimension allow adversarial defenses against all attackers, while a subclass allows watermarks secure against fast adversaries.